sellmair/quantum/README.md

 ##### Enqueue a Reducer
 Reducers are functions that take the current state and create a new state.
-Reducers will always be called by the internal thread of the quantum.
+Reducers will always be called by a internal thread of the quantum.
 Only one reducer will run at a time!

 ###### Example (simple reducer):